 - The appearance of certain symptoms leading to a diagnosis

-- Occurred prior to the commencement or reinstatement of your insurance policy
+- A condition that occurred prior to the commencement or reinstatement of your insurance policy

 Common pre-existing medical conditions that can affect your income protection application

 - Diabetes type I and II.
-If you suffer from either type I or type II diabetes, you will be required to undergo a medical examination and provide a doctor’s report to your insurance provider.
-You will also have to complete a diabetes-related questionnaire to provide the insurer with more information on whether or not you understand the condition and are cooperative with your doctor.
-If you have had your condition for a number of years since diagnosis, you can expect to pay a premium loading.
+If you suffer from either type I or type II diabetes, you'll be required to undergo a medical examination and can expect to pay a premium loading.

-- Heart related conditions.
-If you have a heart condition, your insurance provider will want to find more information on whether or not the condition is treated, responsive to treatment or if it is malignant.
-You will be required to undertake a medical examination and a blood pressure related questionnaire sent to your doctor to complete.
-A heavy additional loading is applicable to your premiums if your condition is considered to be severe.
+- Heart-related conditions.
+If you have a heart condition, your insurance provider will want to find more information on whether the condition is treated, the response to treatment or if it is malignant.

 - Hepatitis.
 A declaration of hepatitis on your application will prompt your insurance provider to carry out further investigations.
-Depending on the type of hepatitis, whether or not it is a single attack, if you have had a full recovery and it was more than two years ago since it occurred, you may be eligible for standard premium rates when you apply for income protection.
+Depending on the type of hepatitis, whether it was a single attack, if you have had a full recovery and it was more than 2 years ago since it occurred, you may be eligible for standard premium rates when you apply for income protection.

 - Sleep apnea.
-If you have a history of sleep apnea, your insurer will request for more information on your condition and a detailed medical attendant’s report.
-In some cases, you may be required to complete a medical examination.
-Depending on the severity of your condition, a high premium loading may be applicable or your income protection application may be denied entirely.
+If you have a history of sleep apnea, your insurer will request more information on your condition and a detailed medical attendant’s report.
+In some cases, you may be required to complete a medical examination and a high premium loading may be applicable.

 Is it possible to apply for income protection with no medical?

 You will be required to complete a health check-up with most providers when you apply for income protection.
-This is to enable your insurance provider to obtain a more accurate depiction of your health and the level of risk that they are exposed to should they provide you with cover.
+This is to enable your insurance provider to obtain a more accurate depiction of your health and the level of risk that it is exposed to should it provide you with cover.

 If you are looking to secure an income protection policy with no medical, you may want to consider the following alternatives: